Best Patio Covers for Heavy Snow: What Actually Works in the Okanagan

 Step 4: Consider Your Maintenance Style

 Will you clear snow after every storm?
 Or would you rather let the cover handle whatever falls?
-Higher ratings mean less worry about keeping up with accumulation.
-Lower ratings work fine if you’re committed to regular clearing.
+A more over-built cover means less worry about keeping up with accumulation.
+A lighter-duty one works fine if you’re committed to regular clearing.

 Frequently Asked Questions